robtweed/ewdGateway2/README.md

 ewdGateway2 now includes an entirely WebSocket-based subset of EWD known as EWD Lite.
-EWD Lite does not require anything other than the ewdGateway2 module: it is entirely JavaScript-based and can work with the free GlobalsDB database [http://globalsdb.org](http://globalsdb.org).
+EWD Lite does not require anything other than the ewdGateway2 module: it is entirely JavaScript-based and can work with the free GlobalsDB database [http://globalsdb.org](http://globalsdb.org), in addition to GT.M and Cach&#233;

 ##Standard EWD